Pay-As-You-Drive Vehicle Insurance

 Consumers will not accept this change.

-Market studies indicate consumer demand for PAYD pricing (Buckeye, et al., 2007).
+When PAYD pricing becomes available, a portion of motorists choose it, indicating consumer demand.
 A broad range of interest groups support distance-based pricing.
 Support should increase as consumers and citizens learn more about its benefits.

 Odometer fraud will be a major problem.